CUSTOMER ANALYTICS2025-11-12

 Customer Experience Maps are becoming an increasingly important tool for companies to determine how their customers perceive them.

-A Customer Experience Map is another type of customer journey map that shows the different steps along your customer’s path.
-It may show the steps a customer takes to get to a purchase.
+A Customer Experience Map is a type of customer journey map that illustrates the various steps a customer takes along their path.
+It may define the steps a customer takes to complete a purchase.

-This type of map does not show where a customer starts the journey.
+This type of map does not indicate where a customer begins their journey.
 A customer experience map is an effective way of visualizing complex customer interactions in business.

 Like all customer journey maps, a Customer Experience Map is not just for new customers.
-It is helpful for those with loyal customers as well.
+It is also helpful for those with loyal customers.
 That is, this map does not show a traditional funnel.

 Instead, it shows the different touchpoints and how customers interact with your product or service as they use it.

-Because this map does not show where a customer starts the journey, it may show customers at different stages of their journey as they move through your product or service.
+Because this map does not indicate where a customer begins their journey, it may display customers at different stages of their journey as they progress through your product or service.

-Voice of Customer (VOC) Maps: This is a customer journey map that shows the different steps along your customer’s path to finding a new product or service.
+Voice of Customer (VOC) Maps: This is a customer journey map that illustrates the various steps along your customer's path to discovering a new product or service.

-It may show the steps a customer takes as he is searching for a solution to his problem.
+It may show the steps a customer takes as they search for a solution to their problem.

 In this example, a customer starts by filling out a form on the company's website.
 He may then watch a video and continue his journey by reading written information.